Working tickets

 To accomplish this, we need to review the ticket and determine the next steps.
 As the ticket as not gotten a first response from the correct team (because it was using the wrong form), we should be setting the stage to FRT when we correct the form.
 If doing so would cause the ticket to instantly breach, we instead want to create a new ticket.

-incorrect form) B(Ops determines correct form) C{Will the ticket breach FRT
+B(Ops determines correct form)

-for the ticket based off the correct
+G(Move the ticket to the correct form)

-someone has replied on the ticket) H(Create a new ticket and use the macro
+H(Create a new ticket and use the macro<br>Support::Support-Ops::Response<br>to original ticket using an incorrect form)

-assignee, and ensuring the SGG is blank)
+I(Move the ticket to the correct form,<br>setting stage to FRT, removing<br>assignee, and ensuring the SGG is blank)

 Notes:

-- If the ticket needs to undergo the Needs-Org process, please do that in the original ticket first.
+1. If the ticket needs to undergo the Needs-Org process, please do that in the original ticket first.
 We want the new ticket to be as ready to be worked as possible, and starting a new ticket we created for an end-user with the Needs-Org process is not a great customer experience.

-- When moving tickets to a new form, do your best to fill out the ticket metadata for the team that will work the ticket.
+3. When moving tickets to a new form, do your best to fill out the ticket metadata for the team that will work the ticket.

 If you are making a new ticket